Free Shipping on most orders over $89

 • Filter grids last several years if properly cared for

-Cons of DE filters:
+Cons of DE pool filters

 • Most expensive